 The ibis in Egyptian mythology represents Thoth, scribe to the gods, maker of the palette and the ink-jar.

-IBIS EDITIONS was a small press and non-profit organization founded in Jerusalem in 1998 and dedicated to the publication of Levant-related books of poetry and belletristic prose.
-The press published translations from Hebrew, Arabic, Greek, French, and the other languages of the region.
-New writing was published, though special attention was paid to overlooked works from the recent and distant past.
-Ibis aimed to make a modest contribution to the literature of this part of the world by drawing together a group of writers and translators whom both politics and market-forces would otherwise keep far apart, or out of print altogether.
-Ibis was motivated by the belief that literary work, especially when translated into a common language, can serve as an important vehicle for the promotion of understanding between individuals and peoples, and for the discovery of common ground.
+Ibis Editions is a small press founded in Jerusalem in 1998 and dedicated to the publication of Levant-related books of poetry and belletristic prose.
+Over the years, Ibis has published first-rate English translations from Arabic, Hebrew, Greek, French, and the other languages of the region, with special paid attention to overlooked works from the recent and distant past.
+The press has been motivated by the belief that literary work, especially when translated into a common language, can serve as an important vehicle for the promotion of understanding between individuals and peoples, and for the discovery of common ground.

-While tribalism and fence-building were and remain the order of the day, Ibis sought to present readers of serious literature with books that embody the cultural cross-fertilization that characterizes the best writing from the Levant and the thinking of its finest writers.
-In one way or another, all of the work we published navigates what essayist Guy Davenport called the “Geography of the Imagination.” (“The imagination has a history, as yet unwritten, and it has a geography, as yet only dimly seen.”)
-At the same time, each of our books derives from prolonged engagement with the actual people, boulders, groves, and city streets that make up the local landscape.
+While tribalism is the order of the day, Wesleyan/Ibis will seek to publish books embodying a cultural cross-fertilization that has long characterized the best writing from the Levant and the thinking of its finest writers.
+In one way or another, all the books will navigate what essayist Guy Davenport called the “Geography of the Imagination.” (“The imagination has a history, as yet unwritten, and it has a geography, as yet only dimly seen.”)
+Imagination of this sort seems more urgent than ever—as does the need to continue to read and think and feel beyond the borders of our own ethnic, political, and national communities.

 “[Ibis Editions] has cleared a space for conversation in a contentious region….
 Browsing through Ibis’s small list is like wandering into a literary café filled with a vital spirit of intellectual engagement….
 All [the books] have intrinsic literary merit transcending recrimination and sloganeering.”